YES is highlighting an alum from each year of the program.

 "August 9, 2021, it still feels like yesterday when I hopped out of the plane and got excited to explore American life.

 Going to a new country at the age of 16 is scary but at the same time overwhelming.
 A new environment, new people to socialize with, new weather and food to adjust to.
 But my host family, liaison Mrs. Sharon Bliss, exchange sister, and friends made it so much easier.

-I felt what “HOME” really is with my amazing host family, Maria Filios and Paul Filios, both retired military personnel who have five children and have been host parents for 13 years, from 2009-2022, to students from all around the world: Germany, India, Bangladesh, Albania, Israel, Thailand, Philippines and many others.
+I felt what “HOME” really is with my amazing host family, both retired military personnel who have five children and have been host parents for 13 years, from 2009-2022, to students from all around the world: Germany, India, Bangladesh, Albania, Israel, Thailand, Philippines and many others.
 I am in a double placement with Kasmee Lohsa from Thailand.
-The House of the Filios’ or it is called the “Hillside Station” because they are like a train station where people show up, stay, and become part of the growing family.
+My host family's house is called the “Hillside Station” because they are like a train station where people show up, stay, and become part of the growing family.